bismuthfoundation/BismuthPlugins/README.md

 Priorities of 000-099 are reserved for low level plugins.
 100-199 for demo and example plugins.
 900-999 for test plugins.
-In each plugin directory, at least one __init__.py file containing the plugin code is needed.
+In each plugin directory, at least one `__init__.py` file containing the plugin code is needed.

-# Example plugins
+### Activating / Deactivating plugins

+As for now, all plugins present in plugins/ directory will be loaded.
+So, only place the ones you want to run.
+You can have a "plugins.available" directory and drop unused plugins there.

-## Minimal plugin
+### Minimal plugin

 A plugin wanting to implement a "block" action hook only has to declare a simple function: